 Jami Young PhD

 Jami Young is a faculty member at PolicyLab at Children’s Hospital of Philadelphia (CHOP), and serves on PolicyLab’s strategy team.
 Dr. Young is the Director of Psychosocial Research in CHOP’s Department of Child and Adolescent Psychiatry and Behavioral Sciences and an Associate Professor of Psychiatry at the Perelman School of Medicine at the University of Pennsylvania.
 Dr. Young is a clinical psychologist with expertise in psychosocial interventions for preventing and treating adolescent depression.

 Dr. Young has received funding from the National Institute of Mental Health (NIMH) for her research on Interpersonal Psychotherapy–Adolescent Skills Training (IPT-AST), a group preventive intervention for adolescent depression which targets interpersonal vulnerabilities for depression.
-She has conducted three randomized controlled trials of IPT-AST delivered in schools and has examined the effects of this program on a variety of mental health, interpersonal, and school-related outcomes.
+She has conducted three randomized controlled trials of IPT-AST delivered in schools and has examined the effects of this program on a variety of mental health, interpersonal and school-related outcomes.
 Currently, Dr. Young has a collaborative R01 to conduct a personalized prevention study to examine whether the effects of depression prevention programs can be maximized by matching youth to programs based on their vulnerabilities for depression.

 Dr. Young’s research has also included the study of risk factors for later psychopathology.
 She was the principal investigator of a collaborative R01 longitudinal study of genetic, cognitive and interpersonal risk factors for youth depression.
 Most recently, Dr. Young has begun to examine the identification and management of adolescent depression in primary care settings.